ronnieoginga/quizboard/README.md

 ## Install

-$ apt install --global quizboard
+$ apt install -- quizboard
-Usage

 $ quizboard --help

+if stuck

 ## Usage

 $ quizboard [repo | user/repo]

 ### Examples

 $ quizboard

 $ quizboard myrepo

 $ quizboard avajs/ava

 ## Tip

 Add alias gh=quizboard to your .zshrc/.bashrc, so that you can run it with $ gh instead.

 ## Related